bundlydev/ares/README.md

 1. **ic-core-js**

 Includes :

 - Client class abstracts canister communication.
 - Identity Provider Interface defines the methods that should have all identity providers.
 - Internet Identity Provider is a class that implements authentication with Internet Identity implementing the methods declared in Identity Provider Interface.

 2. **ic-react**

-   Manages authentication flow with Internet Identity and enables react components to interact with frontend client.
+Wrapps `ic-core-js` for React applicacions and provides a context and hooks for ease of use.

 3. **ic-react-native**

-   Manages authentication flow of ic-react but for react-native using the Internet Identity middleware.
+Includes Internet Identity Middleware provider and AuthButton to enable the Internet Identity integration for React Native Apps.

 ## How to use